The cucumbers plants are loaded and I have an abundance of cucumbers! Time for canning dill pickles!

 Processing pickles

-My grandmother's original recipe did not water bath the pickles, but as as more knowledge has been gathered about home canning, recommended practices have changed.
-I now recommend either water bath canning or low temperature pasteurization as recommended by the NCFHP.
+My grandmother's original recipe did not water bath the pickles, but as more knowledge has been gathered about home canning, recommended practices have changed.
+I now recommend either water bath canning or low-temperature pasteurization as recommended by the NCFHP.

-This method yield a better pickle texture, but must be carefully monitored to avoid possible spoilage.
+This method yields a better pickle texture but must be carefully monitored to avoid possible spoilage.

 - Place filled jars in a water bath canner filled halfway with warm water (120° - 140°F)